 Don’t Change Your Running Routine Too Much

-Running in the cold weather does require a shift in technique but it does no mean abandoning your training plan.
+Running in the cold weather does require a shift in technique but it does not mean abandoning your training plan.
 It might help to pick a race goal to train for.
 Setting your sights can also set your outcome.

 Looking for more great content?
-Visit our partner sites:
+Visit our main site I Can Fix Up My Home or our partner sites:

 I offer article and blog-writing services.
 Interested?
-Hire Me!
+Contact me for a quote!